AlexChesser/xformers-devcontainer/benchmarking/benchmarking-plan.md

 * **Scenario A: Baseline (No Caching)**: Simulates a new developer with no prior Docker images, forcing the container to be built from a fresh state, including all dependencies and the xformers compilation step.
 * **Scenario B: Optimized (First-time user / Docker Hub Download)**: Simulates a new developer using the pre-built, tagged image from Docker Hub.
 The build process will primarily consist of pulling the image layers.
 * **Scenario C: Optimized (Second project / Local Cache)**: Simulates a developer who is cloning the repository for a new branch, but already has the necessary Docker image locally from a previous session.
 This measures the "second project" startup time.

+The tests will be executed in reverse order (C, then B, then A) to align with a common developer workflow where a cached image is already present on the machine.

 We will use the Linux time command to measure the wall-clock time for each step.
 The benchmark will be run three times for each scenario, and the average time will be used to ensure accuracy and account for system variability.
 **Note on devcontainer command:** The devcontainer command is part of the Dev Container CLI, an open-source command-line tool for building and managing dev containers.
 It is typically installed as an **NPM package** (@devcontainers/cli).
 It can be used independently of VS Code, making it a reliable tool for scripting and CI/CD pipelines.